abhishek6969/AzureResourceGraph-Queries-KQL/AzureInventory/Readme.md

 ### Step 2: Run the Query

-1. Copy the Kusto query provided below.
+1. Copy the Kusto query provided in repository.
 2. Paste it into the query editor in the Resource Graph Explorer.
 3. Click the **Run query** button to execute the query.